Collaborating with the Archive

 Juried by Mary Statzer

-Filter Photo is pleased to announce Collaborating with the Archive, a call for photography-based work juried by Mary Statzer.
+Filter Photo is pleased to announce Collaborating with the Archive, an exhibition juried by Mary Statzer.
 There will be an opening reception, in conjunction with we like small things v.4, on September 24th during the 2021 Filter Photo Festival.

 Mary Statzer is Curator of Prints and Photographs at University of New Mexico Art Museum.
 She organizes exhibitions in all mediums and from UNMAM’s permanent collection.
 Statzer has written for Aperture magazine and edited a multi-author book titled, The Photographic Object 1970.
 She brought Jess T. Dugan and Vanessa Fabbre’s exhibition, To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults, to UNMAM.
 Her other recent lens-based exhibitions include Patrick Nagatani: A Survey of Early Photographs and Please Enjoy and Return: Bruce Conner Films from the Sixties.
 She is currently developing a virtual platform for artist/museum engagement that will feature multi-media artist and writer, Rose B. Simpson (Santa Clara Pueblo, NM), in its first adaptation.
 Statzer holds an MFA in printmaking from Arizona State University and PhD in art history with specialties in the history of photography and museum studies from University of Arizona.